RapidsAtHKUST/ppSCAN/SCANXP_code/refactor-xeon-cpu/doc/readme.txt

 ・Number_of_thread
 This codes decide the number of threads when parallelizing by referring to "Number_of_thread”.

-If you want to change SCAN’s parameter ‘\epsilon’, you change EPSILON in scanxp.h This codes assume that SCAN's parameter \mu is 2, because \mu is recommended to set 2 in SCAN's paper.
+If you want to change SCAN’s parameter ‘\epsilon’, you change epsilon_ in scanxp.h This codes assume that SCAN's parameter \mu is 2, because \mu is recommended to set 2 in SCAN's paper.